zhonghan721/tp/docs/UserGuide.md

 * `EXPECTED_DELIVERY_DATE`{.swift} must be today or after today's date in yyyy-MM-dd format OR `TODAY` for today’s date.
 * `SORT`{.swift} accepts the following values: `ASC`/`DESC`.
+* If duplicate prefixes are provided, only the last occurrence of each prefix will be used.

   </box>